 - The scheduled thesis defense meeting or professional project presentation takes place.
 Formal approval of the defense is documented on the Approval of Thesis Defense or Project Presentation (Form GR-4) and is kept with the academic record.

-- If the thesis or professional project is successfully completed and approved, the student applies for conferral of the degree to the Registrar’s Office through the Student Information System (SIS).
+- If the thesis or professional project is successfully completed and approved, the student applies for conferral of the degree and commencement ceremony attendance through the Student Information System (SIS).

 - Degree is awarded and graduate receives diploma.